 You can mix turmeric powder with milk and honey and drink a cup twice a day for 2 – 3 weeks.

-Relevix is a great pain relief cream that helps people dealing with inflammation related ailments and injuries.
+Penetrex is a very popular pain relief cream that helps people dealing with inflammation related ailments and in

 5- St John’s Wort